 How long does the training take to complete?

 The training for students takes approximately 2 hours.
 The training for faculty and staff takes approximately 3-4 hours.
-These time estimates are averages based on pilot testing; exactly how long the course will take a particular individual to complete varies a great deal.
+These time estimates are based on pilot testing; how long any particular individual takes to complete the course varies.

-Must I complete the quizzes and what grade do I need to earn?
+Must I complete the quizzes?
+What grade do I need to earn on the quizzes?

 You must complete all of the quizzes for the required modules.
 You will not be able to proceed to the next module without completing the quiz.